The translation process

 - The translation is always done by a translator who is a native speaker of the target language and who has expertise in the topic of the document to be translated.

 - Each translation is proofread by a second translator who is also a native speaker of the target language.
 The second translator (the proofreader) checks the translation against the source document, corrects all errors if any, and ensures that the translation is fluent and easy to read.

 - Following the translation process, we carry out a two-step in-house quality check through our QA team, which consists of:

-- terminology review, double-check of names and organizations
+- terminology review, double-checking of names and organisations

 - formatting the translation(s) to reflect the original source document(s)